 Since I played in a string quartet as a youngster, I have always kept a great love for this ultimate form of chamber music.
 In 2019 I started to work for the Ruysdael Quartet and the Quartetto di Cremona.

 My first special project was in 2015/2016: ‘Chopin Meets The Blues Goes Big’ by Peter Beets and the Northern European Jazz Orchestra (20 concerts in The Netherlands).
-It was successfully followed by the Bernstein Celebration Tour in 2018/2019 with the Millennium Jazz Orchestra (Laura Bohn and Claron McFadden) and the Gershwin Celebration Tour in 2019/2020 (Millennium Jazz Orchestra with Fay Claassen).
+It was successfully followed by the Bernstein Celebration Tour in 2018/2019 with the Millennium Jazz Orchestra, Laura Bohn and Claron McFadden, and by the Gershwin Celebration Tour in 2019/2020 (MJO with Fay Claassen).
+A new MJO project, ‘O Verde Do Brasil’ (featuring Lilían Vieira), will have its world premiere on October 6, 2022.

 My own conducting experience has helped me to understand the dynamics between conductors and orchestras.
 This may lead to new projects in the future, if time permits… An interesting cooperation is the one with Maestro George Pehlivanian (for special projects only).